Country rocker and fiddler Charlie Daniels dies at age 83

 “He laid that golden fiddle on the ground at Johnny’s feet.

-“Johnny said, `Devil just come on back if you ever want to try again.
+“Johnny said, ‘Devil just come on back if you ever want to try again.

-“I told you once you son of a gun, I’m the best that’s ever been.”
+“I told you once you son of a (gun), I’m the best that’s ever been.’”

 He hosted regular Volunteer Jam concerts in Nashville in which the performers usually were not announced in advance.
-Entertainers at thes shows included Don Henley, Amy Grant, James Brown, Pat Boone, Bill Monroe, Willie Nelson, Vince Gill, the Lynyrd Skynyrd Band, Alabama, Billy Joel, Little Richard, B.B.
+Entertainers at these shows included Don Henley, Amy Grant, James Brown, Pat Boone, Bill Monroe, Willie Nelson, Vince Gill, Lynyrd Skynyrd, Alabama, Billy Joel, Little Richard, B.B.
 King, Stevie Ray Vaughan, Eugene Fodor and Woody Herman.

-Daniels, a native of Wilmington, N.C., played on several Bob Dylan albums as a Nashville recording session guitarist in the late 1960s, including “New Morning” and “Self-Portrait.”
+Daniels, a native of Wilmington, N.C., played on several Dylan albums as a Nashville recording session guitarist in the late 1960s, including “New Morning” and “Self-Portrait.”
+He also played on albums by Marty Robbins, Claude King, Flatt & Scruggs, Pete Seeger, Leonard Cohen, Al Kooper and Ringo Starr.

+He also performed gospel music, which earned him Dove Awards as well.

 Eventually, at the age of 71, he was invited to join the epitome of Nashville’s music establishment, the Grand Ole Opry.
 He was inducted in the Country Music Hall of Fame in 2016.